 We have now covered the most important issues you may take into consideration when buying a home in Spain.
 Analyze and understand them carefully, and you will ensure that your acquisition process runs smoothly.

-Nevertheless, we would also like to offer you a possibility.
+But we would also like to offer you a possibility.

 Because maybe you don’t want to be worried about all the considerations you may have when acquiring a property.
 Maybe you just want to enjoy your new life in your new house, and don’t want to worry about boring procedures and paperwork.